chenxingqiang/jax-sklearn/doc/glossary.rst

         With some exceptions (especially where not using cross validation at all is an option), the default is 5-fold.

-        ``cv`` values are validated and interpreted with :func:`utils.check_cv`.
+        ``cv`` values are validated and interpreted with :func:`model_selection.check_cv`.

     ``kernel``
         Specifies the kernel function to be used by Kernel Method algorithms.
-        For example, the estimators :class:`SVC` and
+        For example, the estimators :class:`svm.SVC` and
-        :class:`GaussianProcessClassifier` both have a ``kernel`` parameter
+        :class:`gaussian_process.GaussianProcessClassifier` both have a
-        that takes the name of the kernel to use as string or a callable kernel function used to compute the kernel matrix.
-For more reference, see the :ref:`kernel_approximation` and the :ref:`gaussian_process`
+        ``kernel`` parameter that takes the name of the kernel to use as string or a callable kernel function used to compute the kernel matrix.
+For more reference, see the :ref:`kernel_approximation` and the :ref:`gaussian_process` user guides.
-        user guides.

     ``max_iter``
         For estimators involving iterative optimization, this determines the